pingcap/docs/placement-rules-in-sql.md

 > **Note:**
 >
-> For TiDB Dedicated clusters, you can skip these label configuration steps because the labels on TiKV nodes in TiDB Dedicated clusters are configured automatically.
+> For TiDB Cloud Dedicated clusters, you can skip these label configuration steps because the labels on TiKV nodes in TiDB Cloud Dedicated clusters are configured automatically.

 </CustomContent>

 <CustomContent platform="tidb-cloud">

-For TiDB Dedicated clusters, labels on TiKV nodes are configured automatically.
+For TiDB Cloud Dedicated clusters, labels on TiKV nodes are configured automatically.

 </CustomContent>